 \item Scanback \\ The muon candidates were traced back from INGRID to the neutrino interaction vertices in the ECC bricks.
 This procedure is known as the scanback method~\cite{DOUNUT_2002,ScanBack_1979,ScanBack_1997,ScanBack_2013,DOUNUT_2001}.
 In this method, if no track satisfying slope- and position-related tolerances is found in three consecutive films, the most upstream track segment of a muon candidate is defined as its starting segment.
 The iron plate on the upstream side of the starting segment is defined as the interaction plate. \\

 \item Fiducial volume cut\\ Most of the muon candidates are so-called sand muons, which are produced by neutrino interactions in the upstream wall of the detector hall.
-An escaping edge originates from the escape of sand muons and cosmic rays across the scanning area, and is located at a position 1--2\,mm from the border of the scanning area.
-An area 5\,mm inside from the escaping edges is excluded from the fiducial scanning areas, with the average fiducial scanning area of each film measuring 116\,mm $\times$ 78\,mm.
+Edges of starting segments originate from the starting positions of many sand muons and cosmic rays entering the scanning area, and the edges are located at around positions 1--2\,mm from the borders of the scanning area.
+An area 5\,mm inside from the starting edges is kept as the fiducial scanning area, with the average fiducial scanning area of each film measuring 116\,mm $\times$ 78\,mm.
 In the Z-axis direction, the fiducial volume~(FV) is defined as the volume between the fourth film from the upstream face and the second film from the downstream face of each ECC brick.
 As a result, the target mass in the FV is 42\,kg.
 The muon candidate tracks were extrapolated from the starting segment positions to the positions in the three upstream films and defined as outbound FV tracks if they are escaping from the fiducial area.
 If a muon candidate started from a film that is damaged by scratches or within three films downstream of the damaged film, it was excluded from the neutrino interaction candidates in the FV.
 Each film features four 3-mm diameter holes to facilitate film development.
 If the muon candidates passed through holes when the tracks were extrapolated from the starting segments to the three upstream films, they were excluded from the interaction candidates in the FV.
-After these cuts, 236 events remained as interaction candidates occurring in the FV of the ECC bricks.
+After these cuts, there remained 236 events as interaction candidates occurring in the FV of the ECC bricks.
 A total of 9\,002 events were excluded as sand muon candidates, and 159 events were discarded due to the damages and holes on the films. \\